LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 Security for MySQL data sources can be set at any level (server-level, database-level, table-level, etc.).
-For unrestricted operation, all permissions for all levels of security need to be given to the user Lasso 9 uses to connect.
-This involves setting a new user and password for Lasso 9 in MySQL with the appropriate permissions, and then entering the username and password in Lasso Server Admin.
-Follow the procedure below for granting all permissions to Lasso 9 in MySQL using the MySQL command-line utility.
+For unrestricted operation, all permissions for all levels of security need to be given to the user Lasso Server uses to connect.
+This involves setting a new user and password for Lasso Server in MySQL with the appropriate permissions, and then entering the username and password in Lasso Server Admin.
+Follow the procedure below for granting all permissions to Lasso Server in MySQL using the MySQL command-line utility.

 #.
 From the command line, log in to MySQL as your root user by entering the
    following command: